-An assortment of vegetables including cucumber, tomatoes, lettuce, radishes, and sweet corn, along with a dash of coconut or olive oil dressing, is an excellent inclusion in your snacking choices during the second and third trimesters.
+An assortment of vegetables including cucumber, tomatoes, lettuce, radishes, and sweet corn, stir-fried in some coconut or olive oil with some mild spices, such as turmeric and salt, is an excellent inclusion in your snacking choices during the second and third trimesters.
 Green vegetables are a good source of fibre as well as iron.
 Regularly snacking on green salads will help combat constipation, which often becomes a problem during pregnancy.
 The fat from the oil not only provides energy but also aids in the development and growth of your baby’s brain.

 1. Protein-Packed Chicken Salad

 A protein-packed chicken salad tossed with a bunch of vegetables is an ideal snack for your third trimester.
 Protein is essential for the growth and development of your baby’s body throughout your pregnancy journey, so it is particularly important to have a protein-rich diet during the second and third trimesters when your baby is growing relatively fast.